Overactive Bladder and Your Smile

 It Increases the Risk of Tooth Decay

 Saliva serves as a lubricant as well as a natural cleansing mechanism of the mouth.
-When teeth are too dry throughout the day, acids, plaque, and food particles are able to destroy tooth enamel at a much quicker pace.
+When teeth are too dry throughout the day, acids, plaque and food particles can destroy tooth enamel at a much quicker pace.
 The enamel becomes decalcified and incipient (first stage) lesions of tooth decay begin to develop.
-If left untreated, they become full blown cavities throughout the entire mouth.
+If left untreated, they become full-blown cavities throughout the entire mouth.

 Regular dental checkups can make sure that decalcified areas are caught as soon as possible, or at the very least cavities are treated in their smallest stages.
 It’s recommended that you have a professional fluoride application placed on your teeth at every cleaning appointment so that weak areas can become recalcified and deter tooth decay.
 Your dentist will also likely prescribe a strong fluoride gel or rinse to use at home each day.

 Halitosis (bad breath) can also develop if the mouth is dry.
 This is due to a buildup of odorous particles inside the mouth, around the teeth and under the gums.
 Take care not to cover this up with mouthwash, as many over-the-counter rinses contain alcohol and will only dry your mouth out more.
 Instead, choose an alcohol-free rinse, or just a few drops of essential oils in a cup of water to rinse with.
 Remember that oral hygiene is the first step to removing these odorous bacteria, and it should be the most important step.
 That being said, using essential oils after brushing can leave your mouth feeling fresh and minty for a few hours.
 Just be careful not to use too much, otherwise, it may create a burning sensation.